ArmDeveloperEcosystem/workshop-ai-gke/README.md

   }'
 ```

-## 5. Prepare Shopping Assistant
+## 6. Deploy Shopping Assistant

-TODO MICHAEL: Finalize code to remove hard coded database

-TODO AVIN: Explain how to make an image for shopping assistant based on files in this repo

-Before deploying the Shopping Assistant service, you need to update the configuration to point to your running Llama.cpp server.
+This will create the deployment and service in your cluster for the Shopping Assistant we built earlier.

 ### Find the LLM Server Load Balancer IP**